Perth Pregnancy, Birth & Postpartum Directory 2025

 Read More

-We have several Hypnobirthing couples who have given us permission to use their birth videos or photos in our classes for training purposes.
-In a discussion we had not long ago in our practitioner group we have noticed quite a few hypnobirthing babies being born “en caul” or “in the caul.”
-Being born en caul…
+We have several Hypnobirthing couples who have generously given us permission to share their birth videos and photos for training purposes in our classes.
+During a recent discussion in our practitioner group, we noticed a fascinating pattern—many Hypnobirthing babies are being born “en caul” or “in the caul.”
+An en caul birth occurs when a…

 Read More